oekech/demo-repo/README.md

-This file is just to get started using github.
+This file is just to get started using github!